CQUniCares Kate Mullin Indigenous Scholarship

 |Study Mode||All modes|

-- Enrolled or intending to enrol at CQUniversity in Term 1, 2019
+- Be enrolled or intending to be enrolled at CQUniversity in Term 1, 2021;

-- Be a 1st year student in one of the following Bachelor courses:
+- Be enrolled in one of the following courses:

 - Life experiences